 If this is the first time you are experiencing failures, just observe.
 If the issue happens again, the problem is with your electrical appliance.
 That’s the time that you need to check what’s the problem with your appliance.

 Damaged extension cords can also cause problems.
 Because wires inside the insulation jacket are not connected properly.
 If you use an extension cord, try buying a new one.
-It might be that the wires in your old extension cord have come loose and a simple $15 extension cord at bunnings will fix the problem.
+It might be that the wires in your old extension cord have come loose and using a new extension cord will fix the problem.

 3. Check if the issue is hazardous.

 Hazardous electrical issues should not be fixed by someone who lacks experience in the matter.
 If you see your appliances flicker, dim, burn out, or heat more than a couple of times in a day or week, this can cause larger damage that could cause sparks, overheating, or worse, fire.